Our Nursing Programs

-Nurses at Nemours Children Clinic, Jacksonville provide family-centered care to children that is evidence-based and tailored to the individual needs of each child and family.
+Nurses at Nemours Children's Specialty Care, Jacksonville provide family-centered care to children that is evidence-based and tailored to the individual needs of each child and family.
 Our nursing team relies on a shared governance model of organization, which facilitates nursing participation and involvement in clinical decisions that affect patient care.

 The Department of Anesthesiology and Critical Care Medicine at Nemours Children's Specialty Care, Jacksonville is anchored by board-certified anesthesiologists who have subspecialty training in pediatric anesthesia.
 The Department is complemented by a pediatric registered nurse who assists in coordinating presurgical consult clinic evaluations and pain service consults.
 All members are dedicated to the total care and treatment of the children and families we serve.

-Mayo Clinic maintains the program's adult transplant unit and cryopreservation laboratory, Nemours Children’s Clinic provides pretransplant and post transplant care for children, and Wolfson Children's Hospital maintains the pediatric inpatient transplant unit.
+Mayo Clinic maintains the program's adult transplant unit and cryopreservation laboratory, Nemours Children’s Specialty Care provides pretransplant and post transplant care for children, and Wolfson Children's Hospital maintains the pediatric inpatient transplant unit.